ansible/molecule/docs/source/providers.rst

 ^^^^^^^^^^^

 * `box_version`, defaults to '=', can include an constraints like '<, >, >=, <=, ~.' as listed in the `Versioning`_ docs.

-* `triggers` enables very basic support for the vagrant-triggers plugin.
-During `molecule create`, if the plugin is not found it will be automatically installed.

 Libvirt
 ---------